zukunft/zukunft.com/docs/code_functions_all.md

     \-- img - section for function img not yet defined that it should be wrapper for the basic html elements used in /html/html_base.php
     \-- esc - section for function esc not yet defined that it should be wrapper for the basic html elements used in /html/html_base.php
     \-- span - section for function span not yet defined that it should be wrapper for the basic html elements used in /html/html_base.php
+    \-- icon - section for function icon not yet defined that it should be wrapper for the basic html elements used in /html/html_base.php
     \-- sup - section for function sup not yet defined that it should be wrapper for the basic html elements used in /html/html_base.php
     \-- url - section for function url not yet defined that it should be wrapper for internal references used in the html code in /html/html_base.php
     \-- url_new - section for function url_new not yet defined that it should be wrapper for internal references used in the html code in /html/html_base.php